-Cigna Healthcare modified cp_0266_state_guidelines for gender dysphoria treatment, effective September 26, 2025.
-Here's what billing teams need to know.
+Cigna Healthcare modified CP 0266 — its gender dysphoria treatment coverage policy — effective September 26, 2025.
+Here's what billing teams need to do.

 Quick-Reference Table